IBM-Cloud/ansible-collection-ibm/docs/ibm_cm_validation.rst

     If the version should be marked as consumable or "ready to share".

+  schematics (False, list, None)
+    Other values to pass to the schematics workspace.

+  override_values (False, dict, None)
+    Override values during validation.

+  x_auth_refresh_token (True, str, None)
+    (Required for new resource) Authentication token used to submit validation job.

   version_locator (True, str, None)
     (Required for new resource) Version locator - the version that will be validated.

-  x_auth_refresh_token (True, str, None)
-    (Required for new resource) Authentication token used to submit validation job.

   region (False, any, us-south)
     The IBM Cloud region where you want to create your resources.
 If this value is not specified, us-south is used by default.
 This can also be provided via the environment variable 'IC_REGION'.

-  override_values (False, dict, None)
-    Override values during validation.

   environment_variables (False, list, None)